gligoran/gorangligorin.com/_posts/2010-08-09-jogging-week-2.md

 ## Next week and new goals

-As I achieved my goal on Wednesday I had to come up with something new to jog to ;).
+As I achieved my goal on Wednesday I had to come up with something new to jog to :wink:.
 Next logical step would probably be to try and get at least 2 whole laps in the same week and then build on that number until I can jog the whole lap each day of the week.
 I'll be going back to Ljubljana soon though as my exams are getting closer.
 I have to find a similarly long lap there.
 It probably won't be a perfect match but I'll do my best.
 Oh, and I'm switching back to jogging after I wake up.

 [jogging-week1]: /blog/jogging-week-1 "Jogging, Week 1"